The celebration of Christmas and the New Year are the biggest events for many millions of people of all ages living in different parts of the world.

 They were not fond of the Georgian Kings because they came from Germany.

-Anyway, sometime later, Englishmen adopted that German custom and began to decorate a Christmas tree.
+Anyway, sometime later, Englishmen adopted that German custom and began to decorate a Christmas tree too.

-Englishmen imported Christmas ornaments from Germany and Eastern Europe where those ornaments had been made.
+Englishmen imported Christmas ornaments from Germany and Eastern Europe, where these ones were produced.

-But most of Christmas ornaments were still of a homemade variety.
+However, most Christmas ornaments were still of a homemade variety.

-Christmas ornaments began manufacture in England in 19th century.
+Christmas ornaments began manufacture in England at the end of the 19th century.

 Queen Victoria and Prince Albert popularized the new tradition of having a few small Christmas trees on tables, one for every member of the family.